 Having ridden bikes and motorbikes for years, I’ve always put a priority on maintenance – look after your things and they look after you!
 Neglect things and they generally let you down.

-I can’t emphasise enough for the need to regularly service your e-bike.
-Winter riding really speeds up wear and tear not just on the drivetrain and tyres but also the brakes.
-If you don’t have the time, inclination or space to do the work yourself there are lots of good bikes shops out there will service your bike for you.
+I can’t emphasise enough the need to regularly service your e-bike.
+Winter riding speeds up wear and tear not just on the drivetrain and tyres but also on the brakes.
+If you don’t have the time, inclination or space to do the work yourself there are lots of good bike shops out there that will service your bike for you.

 Remember to keep your electric bike in good and safe working order, otherwise neglecting your e-bike may cost you more than just money.

 If your electric bike doesn’t have mudguards fitted I would highly recommend you fit them.
 I can guarantee you that a good set of full-length mudguards will make a lot of difference.
 I’ve ridden on the muddiest of Cornish back lanes in the winter and there’s nothing worse can getting cow s**t spraying up into your face from the front wheel!

 I have ridden all types of bikes over the winter months, and I feel that the most suitable e-bike depends on where you live and ride to.
 I tend to prefer more of a hybrid bike that has clearance for wider tyres.
 You don’t necessarily need front suspension although it can help if you’re plagued by potholes on your regular route.
 Even if the bike you ride is more road-orientated, you can still usually fit 32mm or even 35mm tyres.

 Another obvious one, but it’s easy to get caught out riding in the winter.
 Although you can’t rely 100% on weather forecasts you can get a rough idea of how the weather’s going to be.
 I always use the Met Office app to find out what the weather’s doing.